 Tabbed browsing features on the iPhone 5C and it's a visually appealing area of Safari, with open tabs stacked like a vertical row of dominos displaying the site each one is on, allowing you to thumb through with a pleasing fluidity.

-We're not sure how many tabs you can have opened at once, but we managed to get 20 up before getting bored of hitting the tiles icon in the bottom right corner and then the plus key.
+I'm not sure how many tabs you can have opened at once, but I managed to get 20 up before getting bored of hitting the tiles icon in the bottom right corner and then the plus key.

 To view your bookmarks, favourites and browsing history select the open book icon.
 You'll be shown the bookmarks tab by default where you'll also be able to access your history and favourites - it's all very straightforward.